cssgunc/carolinacupboard-inventory/README.md

 ### `controllers`

-This folder contains files that describe the routes for this app, the functions that are executed when a route is requested, and what each request returns to the client.
+This folder contains the routing and rendering for the app.
+For example, if you're developing and you go to `localhost:8080/admin`, there's a function in the `admin.js` file that will execute and return an HTML file.
 The `index.js` file binds each other file to their root route (eg. `admin.js` to `/admin`, `entry.js` to `/entry`, etc.).

-The routes typically use a response object to render EJS files and return them to the client.
+Each route uses a `response` object for local variables to render EJS files.
 These EJS files can be found in `views`.

-Calls to the PostgreSQL tables should never be made in controller files.
+Calls to the PostgreSQL tables should never be made directly in controller files.
 That logic can be found in `services`.

-Both `log.js` and `scan.js` are unused and should be deleted or revisted in the future.

 ### `db`

-This folder contains scripts for configuring Sequelize (which we use to access and modify PostgreSQL tables in node.
+This folder contains files that configure Sequelize (the ORM we use to interface with PostgreSQL tables in node) with the schema defined in `models`.
 It also contains scripts for initializing and deleting PostgreSQL tables through Sequelize.

-The `init-admin.js` file is used to create the `PREORDER` admin and the default admin (as set in the environment variables).

-**NOTE**: These scripts are only used for development purposes.
-They are not run when deploying to production on CloudApps.

 ### `exceptions`

 This folder contains files for custom exceptions.
-These are not well designed or fully implemented at the moment, and should be revisited in the future
+These are not fully implemented at the moment, and can be revisited in the future.

 ### `models`

 This folder contains files that describe the table schemas to Sequelize so that it can properly create tables and modify entries.

-If you change the table schemas, you must modify them here so that the table initialization scripts work properly.

-### `psql_scripts`

-This folder contains commands that can be run (or copy+pasted) in psql to create the tables used in this project. **NOTE**: These commands are currently used to create and update the production tables in CloudApps.

-If you change the table schemas, you should also update these scripts.
-This can be done by updating the Sequelize schemas in `models` and then running a `pg_dump` in psql.
-See [this thread](https://stackoverflow.com/questions/2593803/how-to-generate-the-create-table-sql-statement-for-an-existing-table-in-postgr) or [this thread](https://stackoverflow.com/questions/1884758/generate-ddl-programmatically-on-postgresql) for more info.

 ### `scripts`